GuitarML/SmartAmpPro/README.md

 samples and train models from the plugin.
 Tone models are saved in .json format.
 Model training is accomplished using Tensorflow/Keras.
 The main improvement from the original SmartAmp is that training takes less than five minutes on CPU (vs. 8 hours on GPU) for comparable sound quality.
 Training has also been integrated into the plugin.
+For best sound, use with additional Reverb/IR.

 An alternate way to train models for SmartAmpPro is through [Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true).
 Upload the "train_colab.ipynb" or "train_colab_mse.ipynb" script and .wav file(s) to Colab, then follow the instructions in the notes.